Skip to main content

 The cost of care is dependent on provider, the services provided and may also vary based on how the services are billed by the provider.
 UnitedHealthcare can help you check cost estimates before you choose where to get care so you can save on health care costs.
 Sign in on myuhc.com to get personalized cost estimates and see how much you can expect to pay for your specific plan and specific in-network providers.

-For the Retiree Health PPO Plan, enrollees will see increases to medical out-of-pocket maximums for out-of-network expenses from $4,400/individual; $8,800/family in 2023 to $6,000/individual; $12,000/family in 2024.
-Prescription flat dollar copay amounts also will increase; see the Retiree Health PPO Plan webpage for full plan information.
+For the Retiree Health PPO Plan, enrollees will see increases to deductibles and out-of-pocket maximums for both in-network and out-of-network expenses as outlined below.
+See the Retiree Health PPO Plan webpage for full plan information.

 What coverage do non-Medicare retirees have when travelling outside of the country?